ericschernoff/Pepper/README.md

         # sudo pepper set-endpoint /Carrboro/WeaverStreet PepperApps::Carrboro::WeaverStreet

-That will map any request to the /Carrboro/WeaverStreet endpoint to the endpoint\_handler() subroutine in /opt/pepper/code/PepperApps/Carrboro/WeaverStreet.pm and a very basic version of that file will be created for you.
+That will map any request to your /Carrboro/WeaverStreet URI to the endpoint\_handler() subroutine within /opt/pepper/code/PepperApps/Carrboro/WeaverStreet.pm and a very basic version of that file will be created for you.
 Simply edit and test the file to power the endpoint.

 If you wish to change the endpoint to another module, just re-issue the command: